 Are there any particular segments of the recycling/materials management industry that you would like to work in?

-I would love to work for a College or University improving recycling habits by providing better signage, so that students and faculty are less likely to throw a paper coffee cup in the recycling bin, for example.
+I would love to work for a college or university improving recycling habits by providing better signage, so that students and faculty are less likely to throw a paper coffee cup in the recycling bin, for example.
 I would also like to see composting bins more widespread at colleges and universities to reduce organic waste sent to landfills.
-My dream job would be to help create a campus that has accessible and clearly labeled recycle and compost bins with every trash can.
+My dream job would be to help create a campus that has accessible and clearly labeled recycling and compost bins with every trash can.

 What motivates you to recycle and live sustainably?